mebjas/html5-qrcode/README.md

 ```

 ### Extra optional `configuration` in `start()` method
 This is a configuration for the QR code scanning which can effect both scanning behavior and UI.
-There are two optional properties right now, if you don't want them you can just pass an empty object `{}`.
+There are two optional properties right now if you don't want them you can just pass an empty object `{}`.

 #### `fps` - Integer, Example = 10
 A.K.A frame per second, the default value for this is 2 but it can be increased to get faster scanning.
 Increasing too high value could affect performance.
 Value `>1000` will simply fail.